Thousands of years. Hundreds of traditions.

 Christian Mysticism · St. Teresa of Ávila

-Across continents and centuries, the instruction never changes: help others, and don't make it about you.
+The instruction is simple: help others, and don't make it about you.
 The ego wants applause.
 What matters doesn't require it.

 "If I am not for myself, who will be for me?
 But if I am only for myself, what am I?"